 This is the Genealogy of the Ortiz family from La Cañada de Los Alamos that was traced back to Manuel Antonio Ortiz.
 The parents of Manuel Antonio have not been confirmed to this date.
-He could have been a contemporary of the three sons of Nicolás Ortiz II, and therefore, most likely, his nephew, the son of Antonio, Luis, or Francisco, about whose lives so little is known.
+He could have been a contemporary (DNA results have now shown that he was proably a contemporary) of the three sons of Nicolás Ortiz II, and therefore, most likely, his nephew, the son of Antonio, Luis, or Francisco, about whose lives so little is known.
 Pedro Ortiz de Escudero was a totally different Ortiz, yet perhaps related to his contemporary, the original Nicolás Ortiz.
 In Santa Fe, January 6, 1716, he asked for permission to leave New Mexico and return to New Spain.
 Whether or not this permission was granted is not known.
 If he stayed, Manuel Antonio Ortiz could well have been his son.
 Below is a compilation from various resources.
 Many of the names below change spelling because of the way they were shown in the actual records, which will be added in the near future.
 Most of the research was performed at the Genealogical and Southwest History Library in Albuquerque, New Mexico on the corner of Edith and Central and the National Hispanic Cultural Center of New Mexico in Albuquerque, New Mexico on the corner of 4th Street and Bridge.

 Nicolás Ortiz, a native of Zacatecas, was a sixteen-year-old soldier who came to New Mexico around the year 1634.
 He gave his age as twenty-four in 1642.
 He had married María de Bustillo, niece of Antonio Baca, whom he accused of indifelity with Governor Rosas while he was away with the Santa Fe-Mexico City wagon train.
 Nicolás murdered the Governor on January 25, 1642.
 After being tried and acquitted in Santa Fe, he was sent to Mexico City for a final verdict; arrested on the way by the Governor of Nueva Vizcaya, he was re-tried and sentenced to hang.
 However, he escaped from prison and was not heard of again.
 It seems as though he had no children by María de Bustillo, yet one single witness at his trial does refer once to their children.